AdobeDocs/experience-manager-forms-cloud-service.en/help/adobe-sign-integration-adaptive-forms.md

 level: Intermediate
 ---

-# Integrate Adobe Sign with AEM Forms  {#integrate-adobe-sign-with-aem-forms}
+# Integrate Adobe Sign with AEM Forms as a Cloud Service  {#integrate-adobe-sign-with-aem-forms}

 Adobe Sign enables e-signature workflows for adaptive forms.
 E-signatures improve workflows to process documents for legal, sales, payroll, human resource management, and many more areas.